Women's health (20)

 The bottom line

-It's important to understand common women's health risks, but don't feel intimidated.
+It's important to understand the common health risks that women face, but don't feel intimidated.
 Instead, do whatever you can to lead a healthy lifestyle — including eating a healthy diet, staying physically active, quitting smoking and getting regular checkups.
 Simple preventive measures can go a long way toward reducing your health risks.Previous page

 (2 of 2)